"""

 colors : list of strings

-List of keys in the ``mizani.external.crayloax_rgb`` dictionary.
+List of keys in the ``mizani.colors.crayloax_rgb`` dictionary.

 Returns